image bio

 Natural Remedies for Treating Endo Belly

-There is data to support the use of various dietary changes, supplements, and other methods for improving endometriosis symptoms.
+There is data to support the use of various dietary changes, supplements, and other methods for endometriosis self care.
 Dietary changes have been helpful for many people facing GI discomfort.
-[3] Cutting out foods that are inflammatory and emphasizing an anti-inflammatory diet may help with some of the bloating, nausea, and other endo belly symptoms.
+[3] Cutting out foods that are inflammatory and emphasizing an anti-inflammatory diet may help with some of the endometriosis bloating, nausea, and other endo belly symptoms.
 [3] Some examples of anti-inflammatory foods include fiber, omega-3 fatty acids, probiotics, avocados, berries, plant oils, etc. [3,6] The FODMAP diet is also commonly recommended for some with digestive problems.
 Speak to a healthcare provider about your diet and potential changes you can make to relieve symptoms.

 Ginger has also been found to be a helpful food or supplement for treating various gastrointestinal disorders.
-Research shows that ginger improves gastric emptying, reduces cramping, bloating, nausea, and fights off inflammation.
+Research shows that ginger improves gastric emptying, reduces cramping, severe bloating, nausea, and fights off inflammation.
 [7]

 Natalist's Role in Supporting Women and People with Endo Belly